PFAS Health Effects

 Follow Dane County Fish Consumption Advisories

-We expect to find detectable levels of PFAS in the fish tissue.
-Current Dane County fish consumption advisories are in place because fish caught in Dane County contain chemicals like mercury and PCBs.
-As more information about PFAS in fish tissue is gathered, guidelines could change.
-In the meantime, following the fish eating guidelines for Dane County will reduce PFAS exposure.
+Dane County fish consumption advisories are in place because fish caught in Dane County contain chemicals like mercury and PCBs.
+The Department of Natural Resources tested fish from the Yahara River chain of lakes in 2020.
+Test results showed PFOS levels that are above the recommended health standards.
+Following the fish eating guidelines for Dane County will reduce PFAS/PFOA exposure.

 Reduce Use of Products that Contain PFAS

 Thousands of PFAS chemicals are in production across the United States.
 Some specific PFAS chemicals are no longer manufactured in the United States but are still produced internationally and can be imported into the United States in consumer goods.
 To reduce PFAS exposure: